All Episodes

 We're trying to preserve it.

-And I'm I'm just gonna tell you, for all of you, friends and not who are telling me to leave this stuff, but please take it somewhere else.
+And I'm just going to tell you, for all of you, friends and not, who are telling me to leave this stuff, please take it somewhere else.

 If you don't have the desire to defend this stuff, then don't get mad at me because I do.

-Because I am not gonna join the side of this that says the good politics, the smart politics, the side of this you want to be on politically is to tear down these traditions and institutions.
+Because I am not going to join the side of this that says the good politics, the smart politics, the side of this you want to be on politically is to tear down these traditions and institutions.

 I am not going there.

-I'm not gonna go there to attract a larger audience.
+I'm not going to go there to attract a larger audience.

-I'm not gonna go there to avoid criticism.
+I'm not going to go there to avoid criticism.

 We're not the ones that issued the rule violating the First Amendment.